CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/General_Concepts/verificationApproaches.md

 ***

-###4 - Formal Proofs of Correctness
+### 4 - Formal Proofs of Correctness

-Given a formal software specification, a document that formally describes the expected behavior of the program, a form of proofcorrectness proves that the program being verified actually implements the program specification
+Given a formal software specification, a document that formally describes the expected behavior of the program, a form of proof correctness proves that the program being verified actually implements the program specification

-It doesthat through a sophisticated mathematical analysis of the specifications and of the code
+It does that through a sophisticated mathematical analysis of the specifications and of the code